stolomeo/stocks-api/README.md

-## Initiating CRUD operations to push and pull from my stocks database.
+## Initiating CRUD operations to push and pull from my collection of my favorite stocks

-Technologies used: Mongo, Express, & Node
+Technologies used: Mongo, Express, & Nodejs